asanomitakanori/Mixbag/README.md

 $ python create_dataset.py
 ```

-The Data structure of `./data` directory is showed as belows.
+The Data structure of `./data` directory is written as belows.
 ```
 ./data
      └── cifar10  # dataset name